 In future articles I will explain more about spilt years when you are arriving in or leaving the UK, and about the UK tax rules for people who qualify as non-resident.

-If you would like to discuss any of these matters further, please do not hestiate to contact me on email@example.com or 01273 70120.
+If you would like to discuss any of these matters further, please do not hestiate to contact our Tax Team on email@example.com or 01273 70120.

 Any views or opinions represented in this blog are personal, belong solely to the blog owner and do not represent those of Plus Accounting.
 All content provided on this blog is for informational purposes only.
 The owner of this blog makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.